somphene/somphene.github.io/log/_posts/2018-06-07-00-computational-materials-science-groups.md

 MIT DMSE has a stellar group in theoretical (including computational) as well as experimental materials science.
 Use of modern mathematical and computing developments such as geometric control and topological data analysis has enabled attacks to problems of materials optimization and design that were not possible before, exemplified by:

-* [Prof. Juejun Hu](https://dmse.mit.edu/people/juejun-jj-hu)'s work on metasurfaces using deep learning.
+* [Prof. Juejun Hu](https://dmse.mit.edu/people/juejun-jj-hu)'s work on Huygens metasurfaces using deep learning.

-* [Prof. Rafael Gomez-Bombarelli](https://dmse.mit.edu/people/rafael-gomez-bombarelli)’s use of machine learning for materials discovery.
+* [Prof. Rafael Gomez-Bombarelli](https://dmse.mit.edu/people/rafael-gomez-bombarelli)’s use of machine learning for materials discovery (especially for batterries).

 * [Prof. Alfredo Alexander-Katz](https://dmse.mit.edu/people/alfredo-alexander-katz)’s computational work on dynamics of soft matter.